 El NiñoEl Niño is a warming of the sea surface in the central and eastern Pacific Ocean along and near the equator to above mean temperatures.

 Arctic Oscillation (AO)The Arctic Oscillation is an oscillation between strong and week pressure gradients between the Arctic and the higher mid latitudes (around 45 deg N).
 For reference, the latitude of Duluth International Airport in Duluth, MN is 46.84 degrees north.
-The positive phase is represented by higher than mean pressure in the arctic and lower that mean pressure in the mid latitudes.
-The negative phase is marked by weaker high pressure in the Arctic and weaker low pressure in the mid latitudes.
-A strong pressure gradient and stronger polar vortex circulation exists with the positive phase and a weak pressure gradient and weaker polar vortex circulation exists with the negative phase.
-The pattern exists through the depth of the troposphere, as noted in the National Snow and Ice Data Center's Cryosphere Glossary, and thus affects the strength and latitudinal position of the jet stream.
-The strong temperature gradient produces a more northern storm track and retards arctic air from penetrating into the United States as frequently and aggressively as it would otherwise.
+The positive phase is defined by lower than mean pressure in the arctic and higher than mean pressure in the mid latitudes.
+The negative phase is marked by higher than mean pressure in the Arctic and lower than mean pressure in the mid latitudes.
+A strong pressure gradient and stronger polar vortex circulation exists with the positive phase.
+A weak pressure gradient and weaker polar vortex circulation exists with the negative phase.
+The pattern extends through the depth of the troposphere, as noted in the National Snow and Ice Data Center's Cryosphere Glossary, and thus affects the strength and latitudinal position of the jet stream.
+Generally expect a stronger, more zonal, and more northern Jet with the positive phase.
 The pattern switches between phases every several weeks to several months but can stay dominantly in one phase or the other for a year or more.

 Pacific Decadal Oscillation (PDO)The Pacific Decadal Oscillation is an oscillation in water temperature that affects most of the Pacific Ocean in the Northern Hemisphere.
 The alternating phases of the oscillation last longer than those of the El Niño Southern Oscillation.
-The negative phase, also called the cool phase, is indicated by warmer than average water temperatures in most of the Pacific Ocean in the Northern Hemisphere but surrounded on the edge with cooler than average water temperatures of the coast of Central and North America and bending west into the Gulf of Alaska.
+The negative phase, also called the cool phase, is indicated by warmer than average water temperatures in most of the Pacific Ocean in the Northern Hemisphere but surrounded on the edge (like a horseshoe?) with cooler than average water temperatures off the coast of Central and North America with the cooler water bending west into the Gulf of Alaska.
 The positive phase, also called the warm phase is basically the reverse.
 Each phase can last several years to several decades.